-threats.
-If one does not exist, work with the appropriate

-Ш familiar. П Ш Establish a signal that receptionists and others who answer phones can use to indicate that they are receiving a threat.
+Review your company's procedure for dealing with bomb threats.
+If one does not exist, work with the appropriate personnel to establish a policy or procedure.
+Canvass work areas to become familiar with objects that belong there.
+Establish a signal that receptionists and others who answer phones can use to indicate that they are receiving a threat.
 Develop a bomb threat checklist.
-Identify and practice using evacuation routes. Ш identity and practice using evacuation routes.
-IF YOU RECEIVE A BOMB THREAT Remain calm and courteous.
+Identify and practice using evacuation routes.
+IF YOU RECEIVE A BOMB THREAT Keep your voice calm and professional.
 Do not interrupt the caller, and keep the caller on the line as long as possible.
 Signal a co-worker that you have received a bomb threat, and have him or her notify your security officer and local law enforcement immediately.
 Advise the caller that there are people in the building and innocent persons could be killed or injured.
 Ask the caller to repeat the message, with as much detail as possible.
-Immediately after the call, write down every detail that you remember, and give a copy of your notes to your security officer or supervisor.
-Ask employees to examine their immediate work areas as well as common areas such as lunchrooms, mail rooms and bathrooms.
-What is here that doesn't belong? batillooms.
-What is here that doesn't belong: Ш F YOU LOCATE A SUSPICIOUS PACKAGE Wh ether at work or in a public place, you should regard attended or unusual packages or luggage with suspicion.
+Immediately after the call, write down every detail that you remember, and give a copy of your notes to your security officer or supervisor. · ı F YOU LOCATE A SUSPICIOUS PACKAGE un nether at work or in a public place, you should regard attended or unusual packages or luggage with suspicion.
 Look for possible owners.
-Get a detailed description of the article (size, color, markings, odors, sounds).
+Get a detailed description of the article (size, color, markings, odors, sounds). • markings, odors, sounds).
 Note the exact location and approximately when the item was first noticed.
+Using a conventional, wired telephone, contact a supervisor, markings, odors, sounds).
+Note the exact location and approximately when the item was first noticed.
 Using a conventional, wired telephone, contact a supervisor, security officer, or the police.
-Do not use a cordless phone, cellular telephone, walkie- talkie or radio.
+Do not use a cordless phone, cellular telephone, walkie- markings, odors, sounds).
+Note the exact location and approximately when the item was first noticed.
+Using a conventional, wired telephone, contact a supervisor, security officer, or the police.
+Do not use a cordless phone, cellular telephone, walkietalkie or radio.
 Do not touch or move the object.
-Do not turn lights or thermostats on or off.
-Treat the object as potential evidence. Ш Prepare for possible evacuation.
-F IOW TO IDENTIFY A POSSIBLE MAIL BOMB you are suspicious of a mailing and you can't verify the - itents with the sender or the addressee: Don't open it.
-Treat it as suspicious.
-Isolate it.
-Using a conventional, wired phone, call 9-1-1 . re's what to look for: Ш The package or mail piece: Bulges or soft spots
+Do not turn lights or markings, odors, sounds).
+Note the exact location and approximately when the item was first noticed.
+Using a conventional, wired telephone, contact a supervisor, security officer, or the police.
+Do not use a cordless phone, cellular telephone, walkietalkie or radio.